Mental health in Russia: Involvement of law enforcement

 According to Yuri Savenko, the IPA president, law enforcement practice is very far from the letter of the Law.
 Forensic psychiatric expert examination has deteriorated because of the lack of competition, and courts implicitly fulfill wishes of the hierarchy of executive authority affected by corruption.

-Discrediting the citizens by instituting farfetched proceedings to obtain a ground for examination is a favorite tactic of officials whose interests are hurt by the active members of public.
-The police deliver "the ill" to a psychiatric facility, and the doctor can be sure that his facility will not be reduced, and, in general, the more "patients", the more funding.
-Even if the criminal case is closed due to its complete failure, it does not regard the dispensary, the person is all the same "ill".
-There is nowhere to refute one's misdiagnosis in Russia.
+Discrediting citizens by initiating far-fetched proceedings to establish grounds for a psychiatric examination is a favorite tactic of Russian officials whose interests are threatened by active members of the public.
+Police deliver these individuals to a psychiatric facility, ensuring the institution is not downsized, Generally, the more "patients" a facility has, the more funding it receives.
+Even if the criminal case is dropped due to lack of evidence, it does not affect the dispensaries decision; the person is still classified as "ill".In a nutshell, there is no mechanism to challenge or overturn one's misdiagnosis in Russia.

 According to Yuliya Argunova, the IPA lawyer, police officers are obliged under part 3 of article 30 of the Law to assist medical workers in implementing involuntary hospitalization and to ensure safe conditions for the access to the hospitalized person and for his examination.
 While assisting hospital attendants to enter into the homes of citizens whose names are written by psychoneurological dispensaries on their referrals to hospitalization, police officers have little care about the absence of a court order (which can't even be issued at such a stage), the security of the hospitalized persons, the protection of their personality and preservation of their property.